24th Infantry Division (Wehrmacht): Barbarossa and the Crimea

 In May 1941, the division was moved back to occupied Poland, being stationed in Galicia with IV Corps, which was now part of the 17th Army.
 The following month the Wehrmacht made a major assault on the Soviet Union, with the 17th Army, part of Army Group South, attacking and occupying the Ukrainian city of Vinnytsia.
 August saw the 24th Division's temporary assignment to XXXXIV Corps of the 1st Panzergruppe as it took part in the Mass-encirclement of Soviet troops south of Uman; the next month saw the division's return to IV Corps as it took Kiev.
 During the Battle of Kiev, the 24th Infantry Division attacked from Kremenchuk in the south-east along the Dnieper, assisting in the encirclement of the Ukrainian capital.
 The division remained as an occupying force until the end of October; Army Group South, meanwhile continued onwards to the black sea without it.
 In their time as an occupational force, some level of confusion was present amongst the men, who were baffled by the Soviet's technological sophistication in relation to propaganda portrayals, particularly with educational material.
 On October 15 a report from the division was filed regarding the Soviet POWs they were transporting - 1,000 had been killed from exhaustion and executions in the long marches.
 Also in the report was a complaint over the state of the POW camps; Oleksandriya's camp #182 held accommodation for only 20,000, with Novoukrainka only 10,000 - this was not enough to house the impressive figures the Germans had already encircled with their Blitzkrieg tactics.
-This report was brought up in a war crimes trial that included General of the Infantry Karl von Roque, who the report was sent to.
+This report was brought up in a war crimes trial that included General of the Infantry Karl von Roques, who received the report.

 Re-joining Army Group South in the Crimea, the division was moved to the 11th Army's LIV Corps.
 With the Soviet forces in the region too well-defended for Erich von Manstein's army to defeat, the axis forces instead besieged the city-turned-fortress of Sevastopol until June 1942, when they finally made an assault on the port.
 On June 9 the division took control of the Mekenziyevy Mountain train station, and Fort Stalin on the 13th.
 On the 17th, aided much by elements of the 197th Sturmgeschütz Battalion, forts "Dnepr"; "GPU" and "Molotov" fell on the same day.

 Bartenyevka was captured on the 18th, followed by an anti-aircraft battery on Malenkhov hill and an armoured train later in June.
 On June 28, elements of the 24th Infantry and the 22nd Air Landing Infantry Division crossed a stretch of the North Bay in an operation to flank the Red Army's rear.
 The next day, the rest of the two divisions crossed the Severnaya Bay to continue the assault.
 By the end of the siege the division had lost 30% of its men: recorded at being 11,148 on June 1, by July 1 it was at 8,811.